colejensen/finalproject/Minimum Viable Analysis/README.md

 - Host
 - Source *→ lab source of the viral samples*
 - Update *→ number of the genome release, if new genomes are released in a regular basis*

+<sup>4</sup> If you don't have any lab specific genomes you need to keep this file, but it may be empty<br />
+<sup>5</sup> If you don't have any lab specific genomes, keep the file as is.
+The script will filter out any of the metadata in the given file, but will still run. <br />

 #### Adapting the Python scripts
 A few lines in the scripts `add_newgenomes.py` ans `filter_metadata.py` need to be changed to match your lab's sample naming and origin.